Menu

 /usr/sbin/ethtool -A ethN rx on tx on

-No other tuning should be needed for modern Linux OS's (systems with a 5.x kernel).
+No other tuning should be needed for modern Linux OS's (systems with a 5.x or later kernel).

 For more details on 100G tuning on older systems, see this presentation from September 2016.